AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/frontmatter.md

 505. Demonstration projects.

-506. Grants to states for reemployment services and eligibility assessments.
+506. Grants to States for reemployment services and eligibility assessments.

 #### SUBCHAPTER IV—GRANTS TO STATES FOR AID AND SERVICES TO NEEDY FAMILIES WITH CHILDREN AND FOR CHILD-WELFARE SERVICES ####